voltrb/docs/en/deployment/README.md

 5. lossly compresses all images and strip metadata (using various tools with [image-optim](https://github.com/toy/image_optim))
 6. rename assets using fingerprinting, so the assets can be cached forever.
 (Because if the file changes, a new fingerprint will be generated and linked to)

 All assets will be compiled into the /public folder, which you can serve directly via something like [nginx](http://nginx.org/).
-Precompiling results in a substantial initial page load speed boost, and results in less requests from the browser.
+Precompiling results in a substantial initial page load speed boost, and results in fewer requests from the browser.

 To precompile your app's assets, simply run: